covidgraph/motherlode/README.md

 ### Registry

-There is a files in the repo that serves as registry for dataloader at https://github.com/covidgraph/motherlode/blob/master/motherlode/data_sources_registry.py
+There is a file in the repo that serves as registry for dataloader at https://github.com/covidgraph/motherlode/blob/master/motherlode/data_sources_registry.py